Complete guide to adding virtual (Downloadable) products to your store

 Since WooCommerce provides shipping options, not everyone knows that the plugin is just as good for selling virtual (or digital) products.

 In this article, we’ll cover everything you need to know about virtual products in WooCommerce.
 We’ll also explain how you can start selling them through your online store using WooCommerce Product Table.
 It will look something like this:

-What are WooCommerce virtual products
+What are WooCommerce virtual products?

 With WooCommerce virtual products, you don’t have to worry about maintaining your inventory or running-out-of-stock with digital products, as they mainly comprise of files stored on your web server.
 This means you’re selling the same files time and again.